LeasePlain.com

 Tenant Rights in Canada: A Province-by-Province Guide

 Tenancy in Canada is regulated at the provincial level — not federally.
 Each province has its own legislation, its own dispute resolution body, and its own rules on rent increases, deposits, and eviction.
-Here's how the major provinces compare.
+Here is how the provinces compare and what every Canadian tenant is entitled to regardless of where they live.

 Tenant Rights by Province